 JPEG-Clear is a fast and efficient antialiased mipmapping algorithm, that can transform any image file into a set of new image files, which together take up around the same amount of space as the original file, but arranges the image data much more efficiently for fast access.

 Note that the original implementation of JPEG-Clear shown on this page uses the original Magic Kernel, rather than Magic Kernel Sharp.
+The latter would yield better results than shown on this page.
 See the Magic Kernel Page for details of Magic Kernel Sharp.

 The C# code implementing the original implementation of JPEG-Clear is completely free to use: